 The PIT maneuver is an important tool in the arsenal of modern law enforcement and intelligence agencies.
 It allows professionals to stop high-speed pursuits more swiftly and safely than would otherwise be possible.

 Though the maneuver may seem aggressive, it’s a calculated technique designed to mitigate the inherent risks of high-speed chases.
-This demonstrates how tactical innovation can improve safety and effectiveness in such operations.

 [INTEL : Car Relay Attack: Anti-Theft Guide]